-xxi.
+- xxvi.
 Flood Reduction.
-The main benefit of the Project is the reduction in human risks to life and property arising from flood protection.
+The main benefit of the Project is the reduction in flooding that affects people, roads, and property.
 People currently residing in flood-prone areas will directly benefit from the Project.
-Considering that the rivers served by the pumping stations are affected by tidal flows or high main river water levels, the pumping stations are particularly important in periods of high tide when Manila Bay and Laguna de Bay water levels or receiving river water levels are higher than the level of the flood control channels.
+Considering that the waterways served by the pumping stations are affected by tidal flows or high main river water levels, the pumping stations are particularly important in periods of high tide when Manila Bay and Laguna de Bay water levels or receiving river water levels are higher than the water level of the waterways served by pumping stations. - xxvii.

-- xxii.
 Improvement of Quality of Life.
-With reduced flood incidence in the sub-project areas, there is anticipated improvement in the quality of life, health and sanitation of the people affected by flooding, ease of transport during rainy days, continuation of economic activities, increase in land values and property prices, and poverty reduction.
+With reduced flood incidence in the sub-project areas, there is anticipated improvement in the quality of life, health, and sanitation of the people affected by flooding, ease of transport during rainy days, continuation of economic activities, increase in land values and property prices, and poverty reduction.
 Project benefits also include the reduction of damage to properties and infrastructure, income loss (livelihood and business), and of loss of lives and injuries.
-During typhoons and the rainy season, project beneficiaries composed of households, small businesses and economic enterprises, commuters, school goers, employees, and all other segments of society within the project areas will be able to carry on with their daily lives with minimal or less (flooding of urban areas can never be completely eliminated, with the level of flooding dependent on the rainfall intensity) disruption due to evacuation, unpassable roads, and absence of utility services.
-Diseases that occur from exposure to flood waters such as skin rashes, gastrointestinal infection, leptospirosis and other water-borne diseases will also be minimized.
-There is also a lesser need for evacuation of people to safe areas during periods of intense rainfall and typhoons and resulting floods. - xxiii.
-Based on the assessment of effects of flooding on gender and diversity, men are more exposed to health risks than women and poor families take more time to fully recover their asset base.
-With the proposed project, men will have less exposure to health risks while women will carry on with their normal household routines.
-Those living in poor areas need not reestablish their asset base as frequently as before allowing them to have a steadier economic growth path while the elderly and children will have less trauma from flooding as experienced during past devastating typhoons in Metro Manila.
+During typhoons and the rainy season, project beneficiaries composed of households, small businesses and economic enterprises, commuters, school goers, employees, and all other segments of society within the project areas will be able to carry on with their daily lives with minimal or less (short-term flooding of urban areas can never be completely eliminated, with the level of flooding dependent on the rainfall intensity) disruption due to evacuation, unpassable roads, and absence of utility services.
+Diseases that occur from exposure to flood waters such as skin rashes, gastrointestinal infection, leptospirosis, and other water-borne diseases will also be minimized.
+There is also a lesser need for evacuation of people to safe areas during periods of intense rainfall and typhoons and resulting floods. - xxviii.
+Based on the assessment of effects of flooding on gender and diversity, risk of flooding around the house, concerns many women, mostly for living in constant danger and for fear of their children's safety.
+Men, on the other hand, are more exposed to health risks than women as they often have to venture out in flooded areas.
+Poor families take more time to fully recover their asset base.
+With the proposed Project, that will lead to reduced flood conditions, men will have less exposure to health risks, while women have more opportunity to carry on with their normal household routines.
+Those living in poor areas need not reestablish their asset base as frequently as before, allowing them to have a steadier economic growth path while the elderly and children will have less trauma from flooding as experienced during past devastating typhoons in Metro Manila.